top of page

 - Insure all open/leaking incisions are covered with a bandage

-What can slow down healing?
+What can slow down post-surgical recovery?

 - Not complying with post surgical instructions established by surgical team